akalongman/ubuntu-configuration/README.md

 # Virtual Machine Related

-This has to do with VirtualBox, not VMWare even though I favor it.
+This has to do with VirtualBox

 ## Fix Mouse Side Buttons in VMWare
 Append the following to `yourbox.vmx` with the machine off.